Lunar and Planetary Science Conference: History

-In a speech delivered at the Manned Spacecraft Center (MSC) in Houston, Texas in March 1968, President Lyndon B. Johnson announced the formation of the Lunar Science Institute (LSI).
+In a speech delivered at the Manned Spacecraft Center (MSC) in Houston, Texas, in March 1968, President Lyndon B. Johnson announced the formation of the Lunar Science Institute (LSI).
 The creation of the LSI was the culmination of meetings and events involving the National Aeronautics and Space Administration, the National Academy of Sciences, Universities Research Association, and several major universities.
 Initially operated by the National Academy of Sciences, the Universities Space Research Association took over the management of the Lunar Science Institute on December 11, 1969.

 A program of visiting university-based scientists was established, the first symposium was organized, and the first lecture of the LSI seminar series was presented.
 The first science conference, known as the Apollo 11 Lunar Science Conference, was held in Houston from January 5–8, 1970.
 During the early days of the Apollo Program, meetings focused on the study of the lunar samples.
 In 1978, the name of the conference was changed from the Lunar Science Conference to the Lunar and Planetary Science Conference to reflect the expanded scope of research that included planetary science.
 After five decades, this conference continues to draw planetary scientists and researchers from around the world.

 The conference has been held every year since 1970 except for 2020.
-The first three were held in January, and from 1973 on have been held in March.
+The first three conferences were held in January, and from 1973 on, they have been held in March.
 In 2020, the conference was cancelled due to the COVID-19 pandemic.
 In 2021, the conference was held virtually for the same reason.
-Since 2022, the conference has been held as a hybrid meeting (both in person and virtual).
-The most recent conference was held March 10–14, 2025, in The Woodlands, Texas, 31 miles north of Houston, Texas.
+Since 2022, the conference has been held as a hybrid meeting (both in-person and virtual).
+The most recent conference was held March 16–20, 2026, in The Woodlands, Texas, 31 miles north of Houston, Texas.